kaizhang/SnapATAC2/docs/install.md

 Optional dependencies
 ---------------------

-Here is a list of optional dependencies used by SnapATAC2:

-- `macs2`: Peak calling.
+`pip install snapatac2` installs the essential dependencies needed for SnapATAC2.
+For certain features, however, additional optional dependencies are necessary:

+- harmonypy: For the `snapatac2.pp.harmony` function.
-- `harmonypy`: Batch correction using the Harmony.
+- scanorama: For the `snapatac2.pp.scanorama_integrate` function.
-- `xgboost`: Regulatory network analysis.
+- xgboot: For network structure inference.

-Optional dependencies are not installed by SnapATAC2.
-Please install them manually if necessary.
+To install these optional dependencies, use `pip install snapatac2[extra]`.

+For downstream analysis, some helpful but not mandatory packages, such as scanpy and scvi-tools, are available.
+They can be installed with `pip install snapatac2[recommend]`.

+To obtain all optional dependencies at once, use `pip install snapatac2[all]`.